FredCoddy/appli_parrainage/README.md

 _____

-This app proposé is proposed by the Bordeaux student in Bioinformatics group.
+This app is proposed by the Bordeaux group of student in Bioinformatics.

-See Association du master de Bioinformatique de Bordeaux (AMBB):
+See `Association du master de Bioinformatique de Bordeaux (AMBB)`:

 > https://www.facebook.com/assomasterbIoinfobordeaux/